exasol/hamcrest-resultset-matcher/doc/user_guide/user_guide.md

 #### The `UPCAST_ONLY` Type Check Mode

-If you don't want to have the strict type checks but still some type safety you can use the `UPCAST_ONLY` mode.
+If you don't want to have the strict type checks but still need some type safety you can use the `UPCAST_ONLY` mode.
 In this mode, the `ResultSetStructureMatcher` will check if the actual data type fits into the one you defined.

 If for example, the database returns a `Short` but you specified an `Integer`, it is ok, because `Integer` is a larger type than `Short`.

-ResultSetStructureMatcher does not allow `Float`s and `Double`s values for expected non floating-point numbers.
-The other way around it is ok as long as the type fit's into the other one (types <= `Short` -> `Float` and <= `Integer` into `Double`).
+The `ResultSetStructureMatcher` does not allow `Float`s and `Double`s values for expected non-floating-point numbers.
+The other way around it is fine &mdash; as long as the type fit's into the other one (types &le; `Short` &rarr; `Float` and &ge; `Integer` into `Double`).

 ### Nesting Matchers